webprice/books-scrapper/README.md

 - telegram_api() fucntion - common telegram bot function which send the get request to a specific assembled link.

 ## How to use
-Run it with your local enviroment or pycharm with or without a telegram bot run it on the Linux server as a scheduled cron job
+Run it with your local enviroment or pycharm with or without a telegram bot. run it on the Linux server as a scheduled cron job.
 You can delete the telegram function from the code and script will give you "print()" results.